 "As a long time ACE customer, up to the high standards we usually receive.
 Thank you!"

-Cost of £2095 includes: accommodation based on sharing a twin or double bedded room, breakfast, dinner with water & coffee, excursions & admissions, gratuities.
+Included: accommodation based on sharing a twin or double bedded room, seven breakfasts, seven dinners with water & coffee, excursions & admissions, gratuities & all taxes.

-Not included: return travel, travel insurance, double room for single use supplement £365.
+Not Included: return travel, travel insurance, double room for single use supplement £395.